William Woods University

 • Equine journalist

-• Equine assisted therapy instructor
+• Equine assisted services instructor

-• Equine assisted therapy facility owner/manager
+• Equine assisted services facility owner/manager

 • Equine photographer